Course Content All Lessons

 Definition

-A small word (a, an, the) used before a noun to show if it's specific or general
+A small word (a, an, the) that comes before a noun

-"In English, we use articles before most nouns."
+"In English, we use the article 'the' for specific nouns."

 Tap to flip back